-If a bridge is not capable of handling the loads it sees on a daily basis due to the results of the AASHTO bridge rating, TxDOT, or the governing state DOT, must decide to either post the bridge or close it based on the severity of its predicted under-strength.
+If a bridge is not capable of handling the loads it sees on a daily basis as shown by the results of the AASHTO bridge rating, TxDOT, or the governing state DOT, must decide to either post the bridge or close it based on the severity of its predicted under-strength.
 Every bridge that is posted, however, is also required to be annually inspected, which is a financial burden and a time-consuming effort.
 Some problems occur when an engineer uses the AASHTO approach for bridge rating.
 The AASHTO general bridge rating methods are not valid for all possible bridge geometries.
-Special bridge layouts are best rated using structural analysis software rather than AASHTO empirical equations for this reason.
-It is important to realize that the AASHTO method of calculating Lateral Load Distribution Factors (LLDF's) was generated based on bridge behavior due to loads from design trucks only.
+For this reason, special bridge layouts are best rated using structural analysis software rather than AASHTO empirical equations.
+It is important to realize that the AASHTO method of calculating lateral load distribution factors (LLDFs) was generated based on bridge behavior due to loads from design trucks only.
 No provisions are made to account for the wide variation of axle weights and spacings common to overloaded or Superheavy vehicles.
 It is also important to note that the AASHTO bridge rating procedure neglects some possible sources of bridge capacity in order to simplify and reduce the time required for analysis.
 One of these sources neglected by the AASHTO procedure is the capability of the deck slab to carry a significant portion of the total moment in a bridge structure.
 This deck slab component may become quite significant in bridges with short span lengths.
-If a rating could be done that reflected the true bridge capacity without costing the engineer undue time, it would prevent some bridges from being posted, and would allow for more efficient traffic routes for heavy trucks.
-This would also prevent the premature closing or posting of adequate bridge structures that failed an AASHTO bridge rating.
+If a rating could be done that reflected the true bridge capacity without costing the engineer undue time, it would prevent some bridges from being posted, would allow for more efficient traffic routes for heavy trucks, and would also prevent the premature closing or posting of adequate bridge structures that failed an AASHTO bridge rating.

 Three example bridge designs are analyzed during this research program and used for completing a LLDF comparison.
-The LLDF's calculated from analysis are compared with both the old AASHTO Standard Specification LLDF's and the LLDF's calculated using the newest AASHTO Load and Resistance Factor Design Specification (LRFD).
+The LLDFs calculated from analysis are compared with both the old AASHTO Standard Specification LLDFs and the LLDFs calculated using the newest AASHTO Load and Resistance Factor

+Design Specification (LRFD).
 The old AASHTO LLDF values are based on equations using bridge girder spacing only, whereas the new LRFD LLDF equations are formulated as a function of girder spacing, girder span length, deck slab thickness, and the longitudinal girder stiffness.

-1.2.
-OBJECTIVES OF RESEARCH
+1.2 OBJECTIVES OF RESEARCH